Dequiedt-lab/.github/profile/README.md

 Welcome to the official GitHub repository for the Dequiedt Lab (GIGA-R, University of Liège, Belgium).

-Our lab investigates **moonlighting functions** of transcriptional factors and regulators — focusing on their unexpected roles in **post-transcriptional gene expression**.
-Visit our lab website for more info about publications, lab members, contact information, and current lab projects: https://www.gigapsi.uliege.be/cms/c_4242297/en/gigapsi
+Our lab investigates **moonlighting functions** of transcriptional factors and regulators, focusing on their unexpected roles in **post-transcriptional gene expression**.
+Visit our [lab website](https://www.gigapsi.uliege.be/cms/c_4242297/en/gigapsi) for more info about publications, lab members, contact information, and current projects.

 ---
 ## 🔍 What The Git Contains